NIVANorge/Mobius2/docs/mobius2docs/units.md

 ## The standard form

-Mobius2 converts all units down to a standard form which is a scaling factor followed by the unit expressed in base units only.
+Mobius2 internally converts all units down to a standard form which is a scaling factor followed by the unit expressed in base units only.
 This form is often what you see reported in error messages.

 The standard form also allows Mobius2 to do automatic computations of conversion factors between units and to check that units of different expressions match.